ConsultingWhiz — AI Automation Agency Orange County

 Step 1: Camera Selection and Placement

-Camera placement follows a simple rule: the plate must occupy at least 15% of the image width.
+Camera quality is the single most important factor in ALPR accuracy.
+The minimum specification for a production ALPR deployment is: Camera placement follows a simple rule: the plate must occupy at least 15% of the image width.
 For a standard parking entrance, mount cameras 8–12 feet high at a 15–25 degree downward angle, positioned 10–20 feet from the vehicle stop point.
 For multi-lane highways, overhead gantry mounts with one camera per lane are standard.

 Step 2: Software Architecture

-For a parking lot deployment, you can choose between on-premise edge processing (lower latency, no internet dependency) or cloud processing (easier scaling, lower hardware cost).
+A complete ALPR software stack has four layers: For a parking lot deployment, you can choose between on-premise edge processing (lower latency, no internet dependency) or cloud processing (easier scaling, lower hardware cost).
 For gate control applications where sub-second response is critical, edge processing is strongly recommended.

 Step 3: Database and Integration Design

-The lookup must complete in under 200ms for a smooth gate experience.
+The ALPR system is only as useful as the database it queries.
+For a parking lot, you need at minimum: The lookup must complete in under 200ms for a smooth gate experience.
 Use an in-memory database (Redis) as a cache layer in front of your primary database to achieve this.

 Step 4: Gate Integration